 - Salary Negotiation: Watch for this question to come up early in the process and get advice about how to deal with it so that you don’t inadvertently lowball, price yourself out of the market, or stumble with your response because it catches you off guard.

 What else do you want to discuss?
 How to organize your time?
 Best websites to use to find job postings?
 Searching for remote work?
 Bring it on.
 I want to hear your questions.
+Know that if you subscribe to my email list, you’ll find handouts on all of these topics (and more on my Resources page).

 Schedule time on my calendar for a free discovery session, and we’ll get down to business.
 I offer both ongoing career coaching and one-time deep dives into specific job search topics.
-Every client who works with me (either once or over the course of several sessions) gets immediate access to three videos where I provide in-depth content about the job search process.
-These videos include:

 No matter what your specific situation is (you’ve got gaps on your resume, you’re concerned about age discrimination, you’re landing interviews but not offers), we can make progress and move you forward.
 Let’s talk.